Princeton Seminary, Slavery,

 The minutes from the meeting indicate that after these closing words to Green’s speech, Princeton Seminary faculty member Samuel Miller rose to speak and said that he could not say anything better on the subject.
 Instead of adding anything to the sentiments expressed by Green, Miller simply moved to the next item on the agenda: introduction of Rev. George Boyd, “an accredited Agent of the American Colonization Society.”29

-Seen from a larger perspective, a “separate until they equate” strategy characterized the bulk of progressive white Protestant thinking about Native Americans and African-Americans in the nineteenth century and not simply those of Princeton Seminary or other Princeton Presbyterians.
+Seen from a larger perspective, a “separate until they equate” strategy characterized the bulk of progressive white Protestant thinking about Native Americans and African Americans in the 19th century and not simply those of Princeton Seminary or other Princeton Presbyterians.
 In his book Bind Us Apart: How Enlightened Americans Invented Racial Segregation, Nicholas Guyatt observes that:

 Colonization enabled reformers to break the link between emancipation and integration: it allowed slavery’s opponents to acknowledge “all men are created equal” without having to imagine a race-blind society on the other side of abolition.
 Colonization was not just a diversion, but a rewiring of white thinking about race.30